nicolasprevot/GpuShareSat/gpuShareLib/README.md

 ### Sending clauses to the GPU
 Each thread should send all the clauses it learns to the GPU, with the GpuClauseSharer method: ```long addClause(int solverId, int *lits, int count);```
-The representation for the literals is: 2 * var for positive literals, 2 * var + 1 for negative ones, like minisat.
+The representation for the literals is: 2 * var for positive literals, 2 * var + 1 for negative ones, like Minisat.
 Assuming that your solver uses the same representation, you can call: ``` gpuClauseSharer.addClause(cpuThreadId, (int*) &cl[0], cl.size())```

 This method returns a unique long identifying the clause.
 You do not need to use it, but it might be useful for debugging.